 - 32. Acceptability of IFRS standards, and quality of financial reporting overall, would be better served if the somewhat artificial dichotomy opposing benefits for users and costs to preparers was abandoned.
 Costs incurred in the preparation of financial reporting could potentially erode shareholder' value.
 Preparers are exercising their stewardship responsibility towards shareholders when they provide their views to the IASB.
 Financial reporting is essential to them to discharge their stewardship responsibilities. - 33.
 Improved financial reporting serves potential and existing shareholders, both being interested in as effective financial reporting as possible.
 Existing shareholders are interested in being able to assess management's stewardship.
 In this respect we welcome the emphasis put by Hans Hoogervorst in his speech in June 2012 in Amsterdam on true investors, those that actually own assets.
 As indicated earlier in our Comment Letter dated 5 August 2011 on the report of the Trustees Strategy Review EFRAG believes that the IFRS Foundation objective should be more precisely directed to providing financial reporting that is best suited to serve sound economic growth and sustainable value creation, and based therefore on a long term perspective of involvement with the reporting entity.
-Transparent financial reporting is indeed crucial to securing long term stakeholder value and in our view does thus also include the concept of stewardship duty to ensure the long term sustainable wealth creation.
+Transparent financial reporting is indeed crucial to securing long term stakeholder value and in our view does thus also include the concept of stewardship in that management should demonstrate how it has discharged itself of its stewardship duty to ensure the long term sustainable wealth creation.
 The perspective of securing long term stakeholder value aligns in many cases the views of buy side analysts, longer term oriented users and preparers.